gtathelegend/hr-portal-mern-stack-simplilearn-course-end-project/README.md

 ## Overview

 This project is the **frontend** portion of an HR Portal built using **Create React App**.
 It offers basic HR and employee workflows like viewing employee details and managing leave requests.
-The UI is kept intentionally simple to focus on MERN-stack learning objectives.

 ## Features
 - Employee signup and login (forms and basic validation)